pxheim/zettelkasten/book-portigal-2013-interviewing-users.md

 Resist answering questions you get in response to showing concepts.
 When a client asks whether you actually have to give a user a role in the system before they can actually do anything, don't answer, instead ask why that's important to them, or "what would you expect?".

+# Chapter 4

+Ideal size for the field team conducting the interview is 2 people, one to lead the interview and one to back up the other person.
+The leader runs the interview and coordinates the participation of the backup.
+Even if you are a backup, you still need to be engaged, but do not interject or interrupt the lead.
+Write down and hold your questions for the appropriate time.

+Avoid assigning specific roles to people in the interview.
+You are both interviewers and should both be doing all the things.
+Instead of saying that someone is the note-taker and another person is the photographer, assign tasks some 30 minutes before the interview.